pcai28/fear-greed-dashboard/README.md

 ## 2. Why I built it

-First, I wanted to learn how to use Codex to assist software development: planning features, refactoring code, debugging, improving frontend UX, writing tests.
+First, I wanted to learn how to use Codex to assist software development: planning features, security check, debugging, improving frontend UX using skills.

 Second, I wanted to create a tool that I personally want to check every day.
 I follow market sentiment regularly, but I wanted a simple dashboard that brings the key signals together without needing to open multiple financial websites.